End-Of-Year Prizes & Recognition for Graduating Seniors

 Kenneth Janda Prize for Best Undergraduate Honors Thesis

 The Kenneth Janda Prize is awarded for the best undergraduate Honors thesis of the year.
 The Honors committee selects a winner in consultation with the Undergraduate advisors and Undergraduate program committee.
-The Janda Prize carries a financial award and is presented at the undergraduate reception event in June.
+The Janda Prize carries a financial award.
 Prize-winning theses serve as a reference of outstanding work for future Honors students.

 This prize is in honor of Kenneth Janda, who taught in the Department of Political Science for 41 years.
 He helped shape the lives of hundreds of Northwestern graduates, for whom his courses and guidance was critical.
 This award is one of the many ways that his contributions to Northwestern Political Science are recognized and remembered.

-William M. McGovern Award for Academic Excellence and Leadership
+William M. McGovern PRIZE for Academic Excellence and Leadership

 Each year the department selects outstanding graduating political science majors for the McGovern Award.
 The award is for excellence in scholarship, leadership, and University citizenship.
-The award carries a financial prize, and is presented at the undergraduate reception event in June.
+The award carries a financial prize.

 This prize is in honor of William M. McGovern, who taught comparative politics and political theory in political science at Northwestern from 1929 until his death in 1964.
 He often lectured in Harris Hall 107 to an overflow crowd of 300 students fascinated by his insights and anecdotes.
 His devoted students funded the McGovern Award.